sidetrackedmind/trimet_trip_game/README.md

 ## Gameplay
 The game starts with a red circle for the origin and destination point.
-The goal of the game is to select the route(s) to get from the origin point to the destination point via a searchable dropdown.
+The goal of the game is to select the route(s) to get from the origin point to the destination point via a searchable dropdown. <br>
 ![image](https://github.com/sidetrackedmind/trimet_trip_game/assets/24400820/ca23e86d-9bcb-4a38-81b5-ca40c3450404)

 For every correct guess, the route will show up on the map in a bright color and the corresponding route circle within the itinerary bubble will turn blue.